alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 ###### June 2024

-- Two sessions to review answers, resulting in most being checked and ready but also several actions identified as needed
-    - For this submission:
-        - MRC courses required for all team members
-        - Create unified list of project
-        - Complete recovery plan
-        - Test plan (this is actually only testing backup recovery rn)
+DSPT submission completed! thanks to everyone involved.
+The last stretch required a bit of work and putting some things in place like a spot check or new ROPA specific for TRESA.
+Several areas of improvement have been identified and we need to follow up soon with the team and DP how to improve.

-    - For next year submission: actions identified that will be summarised to improve compliance
+For next year submission: actions identified that will be summarised to improve compliance
 - see issue for more details: https://github.com/alan-turing-institute/trusted-research/issues/158#issuecomment-2135124214
-    - Do we want an issue per action?

 ###### April-May 2024